Walmart steers through inflation, boosting profit and sales

 The report from Walmart came one day after the Commerce Department said that retail sales in the U.S. jumped a surprisingly strong 3.8% from December to January.
 And although inflation — which has reached the highest level in four decades in the U.S. — helped boost that figure, most of January’s gain reflected more purchases, not higher prices.

 Like other retailers, Walmart faces rising costs for everything from labor to shipping as supply chain backups hit companies worldwide during the holidays.
 As the nation’s largest food seller, it’s also more vulnerable to rising food prices.
-This past holiday quarter also offered an extra challenge: a contagious new variant, omicron, that forced many workers to take sick leave, resulting in surging costs for companies having to hire workers to replace those who were out ill.
+This past holiday quarter also offered an extra challenge: a contagious new variant, omicron, that forced many workers to take sick leave, resulting in surging costs for companies having to hire more workers beyond what was planned to fill that gap.
 In fact, Walmart said the latest quarter’s peak in COVID leave was higher than anything it experienced in all of 2021 or 2020.

 But Walmart used its clout to muscle through the big challenges by chartering vessels for its goods as it moved into the holiday shipping crunch.
 As for managing inflation, it said it’s using years of expertise from monitoring surging prices in other parts of the world like Mexico and parts of South America where it does business.
 McMillon said Walmart is closely working with suppliers to manage inflation and is keeping price gaps with its rival where it wants them.
 It’s particularly focused on keeping prices low for basic items that its low income segment depends on.